mariszo/corefxlab/src/System.Devices.Gpio/Planning.md

 }
 ```

+### Examples

-### GPIO - Advanced Implementation
+# GPIO - Advanced Implementation
 Though not available everywhere, these functions provide high value to raspberry pi users and add some quality of life additions to everyone:
 - Choose between BCM or BOARD pin numbering
-- Waiters - Instead of manually polling a Read, a Waiter will handle the polling until the desired Read value is reached
 - Bit shifting - Add helpers to allow easily working with more usable data types
 - Advanced PWM functions can be added to allow setting range, rpi mode, etc.
+- Analog Reads and Writes - Most GPIO works with digital pins, but sometimes analog pins are used.
+The difference in the
+    Analog pins is that they have a range of potential values instead of just being on/off like the digital pins.

-Stub API that builds on top of the previous API:
+### Stub API that builds on top of the previous API:
 ```
 namespace System.Devices.Gpio
 {
     // BCM vs BOARD
     public partial class GPIOController
     {
-        GPIOController(GPIOScheme numbering = GPIOScheme.BOARD) { }
+        GPIOController(GPIOBoardMode numbering = GPIOBoardMode.BOARD) { }
     }

-    public enum GPIOScheme
+    public enum GPIOBoardMode
     {
         BOARD,
         BCM